asnelling/irrlicht/readme.txt

   You will find forums, bugtrackers, patches, tutorials, and other stuff which will help you out.

-  If want to contact the author of the engine, please send an email to Nikolaus Gebhardt:
+  If want to contact the team of the engine, please send an email to Nikolaus Gebhardt:

   irrlicht@users.sourceforge.net